EkdeepSLubana/QRforgetting/README.md

 # How do Quadratic Regularizers Prevent Catastrophic Forgetting: The Role of Interpolation

-Codebase for the paper "How do Quadratic Regularizers Prevent Catastrophic Forgetting: The Role of Interpolation."
+Codebase for the paper ["How do Quadratic Regularizers Prevent Catastrophic Forgetting: The Role of Interpolation."](https://arxiv.org/abs/2102.02805).

 ## Requirements